Assad family: Cult of personality

-During the 1950s, Syrian Alawites started becoming influential in the Syrian Armed Forces and Ba'ath party.
+During the 1950s, Syrian Alawites started becoming influential in the Syrian Armed Forces and Ba'ath Party.
 Led by Alawite military officers, like Salah Jadid, Ba'athist factions staged a series of coups during the 1960s and built up a one-party state.
 The party cemented its total control over the state and society by purging civilian elites, pursued an aggressive propaganda policy of "state-nationalist indoctrination" and established patronage networks based on sectarian lines to mobilise support.
 Following the 1970 coup d'etat that ousted his rival Salah Jadid; Hafez al-Assad developed a Stalinist-style personality cult around him; which depicted him as the father figure of Syrian nation.
 After Hafez's death, the personality cult was extended to his son, Bashar al-Assad.
 Monuments, pictures, statues, symbols and billboards of both the leaders extensively pervade Syrian society, designed to consolidate the notion of "Assad's Syria".
 Observers view the state propaganda efforts as a strategy for securing the compliance of the masses and identifying Syrian nationhood with the Assad dynasty.

-On the other hand, exaggerations of the propaganda and ever-deepening importance attached to upholding the personality cult around the Assad patriarchs have resulted in the simultaneous de-emphasis on the Syrian identity itself; due to the duplication of reality.
-In addition to criminalising any and all critiques of the regime; the modes of conveying messages between the state and civil society are restricted strictly within bounds of what is officially acceptable.
-The state further banned private political opinions critical of the regime and encourages citizens to report relatives and friends who exhibit undesirable attitudes.
-The policies of economic liberalization implemented during the 2000s worsened the corruption; since the chief grantees of the outcomes were businessmen and relatives close to the Assad family; such as Rami Makhlouf.
+In addition to criminalising any and all critiques of the regime; the modes of conveying messages between the state and civil society were restricted strictly within bounds of what is officially acceptable.
+The state further banned private political opinions critical of the regime and encouraged citizens to report relatives and friends who exhibited undesirable attitudes.
+The policies of economic liberalization implemented during the 2000s worsened the corruption because the chief grantees of the outcomes were businessmen and relatives close to the Assad family, such as Rami Makhlouf.